microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 # Best practices for using Microsoft Teams activity feed notifications

-This article covers best practices to help you build experiences using Microsoft Teams activity feed notifications in Microsoft Graph.
-These best practices help you to create notifications as per the scenario, such as notifications for first run experience, request for response or action, or external event notifications.
+This article covers best practices to use Microsoft Teams activity feed notifications in Microsoft Graph.

+Use the following recommendations to:

+* Create call-to action notifications.
+* Request for a response.
+* Create notifications about an external event.

 You can also [Send activity feed notifications](teams-send-activityfeednotifications.md) to users in Microsoft Teams and [Designing your Microsoft Teams app](/platform/concepts/design/design-teams-app-overview).

 ## General best practices

-Activity feed notifications enable your apps to send notifications to users.
-These notifications are sent as toast items and activity feed items that point users to relevant content that can be consumed within Teams.
-Apply the following best practices in your app:
+Use Microsoft Teams activity feed to send notification to users and apply the following best practices:

 * Make the relationship between the notification and its content clear to the user.
     * For example, when a user receives a notification for approving a leave, selecting the notification must take them to the corresponding section of the app.
     * If the notification pertains to removal or deletion of users, tasks, and so on, direct users to the content indicating the action, so that they understand why they have been notified.
-* Make sure that the feed experience in the feed is self-contained and does not break the feed experience.
-For instance any pop-ups and modals must remain in the app and never take the user to the **Activity** feed.
+* Make sure that the feed experience in the feed is self-contained.
+For example, any pop-ups and modals must remain in the app and not take the user to the **Activity** feed.
 * Verify that your app does not send more than 10 notifications per minute, per user.
-Notifications are throttled if the per user notification count exceeds 10.
+Notifications will be automatically throttled if the count exceeds 10.
 * Ensure that the load time of your app does not negatively affect the experience for users when they switch between notifications in the feed.

+> [!NOTE]
+> Microsoft Teams displays notifications in both activity feed and toast formats.

 ## Recommendations for using activity feed notification API